Vintage Ham Radio

 The breadth of my

-maintenance, two-way radio bench repair, supervisory positions in the
+repair and maintenance, two-way radio bench repair, supervisory

-electronics field, test engineering positions in research and
+positions in the electronics field, test engineering positions

-educational, non-commercial and commercial radio stations.Currently an RF design engineer in the Telecommunications industry.
+commercial radio stations.Currently an RF design engineer in the

 Some of the equipment I worked on